klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have a fallback function to revert any payments.
 Since its a treasury contract it should not accept any payments nor it should allow any withdrawal.

+### Core Logic Overview
+TBU - describe how to read contract data and execute rebalancing in Klaytn node

 ## Rationale

 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->